Metal-ligand cooperativity: Modes of Metal-Ligand Cooperativity

 There are a variety of modes in which this cooperativity has been demonstrated.
 Four primary modes are generally accepted under MLC: the ligand can (1) act with Lewis acidity, (2) act with Lewis basicity, (3) play a role in aromatization and dearomatization, or (4) be redox non-innocent.

 The ligand can act as a Lewis acid and accept electrons from an incoming substrate as it binds to the metal, as in employed in dehydrogenation catalysis.
 Conversely, the ligand can be Lewis basic and bind the substrate; this Lewis basicity is most frequently seen in hydrogenation catalysis.

 The aromatization and dearomatization of a ligand can serve to facilitate a reaction.
 As shown in the figure, a ligand can be dearomatized by a base and thus activated toward cleaving a C-H or H-H bond and be subsequently rearomatized during substrate bond cleavage.
 NHC ligands and other pincer ligands are frequently employed in this mode of MLC.
 In some reports, with bidentate ligands, ligand dearomatization is not observed when the complex is treated with base but rather a complex with a formal metal-carbon bond is observed (that then acts as a Lewis basic ligand).
+In fact, the aromatization–dearomatization MLC pathway is governed by the acid–base properties of the reaction medium.
+Under basic conditions, the ligand preferentially undergoes dearomatization, whereas under acidic conditions, the aromatized form is thermodynamically favored.